DimitrisVlachos/My-Intel-Accelerate-Your-Code-2012-solution-Rank--22-/README.md

 ===========================================================================================

 [Data Structures]

 One of the first things that i noticed while studying the original code was its "problematic" data structures :
 While they where fine for prototyping , they would cause serious slowdowns(stalls) during an MT computation session since the allocator would have to expand ,copy blocks and call c/dtors all over the place.

-Particularly , this is the original "Flight" structure for reference : struct Flight{ //1constructor / 1destructor call / 1object copy
+Particularly , this is the original "Flight" structure for reference :

+struct Flight { //1constructor / 1destructor call / 1object copy

     string id;  //1constructor / 1destructor call / 1object copy

     string from; //1constructor / 1destructor call / 1object copy

     string to; //1constructor / 1destructor call / 1object copy

     unsigned long take_off_time;

     unsigned long land_time;

     string company; //1constructor / 1destructor call / 1object copy

     float cost;

     float discout;

 };

 As you may have noticed already that object during a single session will do 4 contructor calls , 4 destructor calls , 4 copies + allocations which is guaranteed to mess our timings hence it would be a top priority to replace it with something "else"....And that "else" , could may as well be this:

 extern "C" {

     union flight_ref_t {

         struct {

             indexed_string_t from_hash;     /*!< City where you take off. */

             indexed_string_t to_hash;       /*!< City where you land. */

             indexed_string_t company_hash;  /*!< The company's name. */

             indexed_string_t id_hash;       /*!< Unique id of the flight. */

             uint64_t take_off_time;         /*!< Take off time (epoch). */

             uint64_t land_time;             /*!< Land time (epoch). */

             uint32_t index;                 /*(relative)Index in flight list*/

             f32 cost;                       /*!< The cost of the flight. */

-            f32 discount;                   /*!< The discount applied to the cost. */ };
+            f32 discount;                   /*!< The discount applied to the cost. */

+        };

         uint8_t _align[64];                 /*1 cache line*/

     };

 }

 So what is "this" ?
 And what do we get ?